Framing Unionization on Facebook: Communication around Representation Elections in the United States: Methodological Framework

 \subsection{Data Curation}

 Our focus is on the central stage of the unionization process: representation elections and their outcomes (win or loss).
-We collected data on election results from publicly available records of the National Labour Relations Board (NLRB)~\cite{NLRB}, covering all cases for which a representation election (\emph{RC} cases in the NLRB data) was petitioned and held between January 2015 and December 2024 for labor unions in the United States.
+We collected data on election results from publicly available records of the NLRB~\cite{NLRB}, covering all cases for which a representation election (\emph{RC} cases in the NLRB data) was petitioned and held between January 2015 and December 2024 for labor unions in the United States.
 From the available variables, we focused on the numeric identifier of each election case, the election date, the names of participating unions, and the union that won the election.

 The dataset comprises 11,416 election cases, of which 10,975 involve a single union, 417 involve two unions, and 24 involve three unions competing in the same election.
+On average, there were 20 elections per week between 2015 and 2024.
+Once elected, a union remained the representative for a given set of workers for an average of 237 days.
 Since much of the information was entered manually in the NLRB data, union names exhibit considerable variation in formatting and granularity.
 To facilitate analysis of unions’ Facebook (FB) activity, we standardized these names at the national or international level.
 For example, ``Communications Workers of America Local 7250'' was mapped to ``Communications Workers of America.''
-To identify a set of national and international unions, we began with the official list of unions affiliated with the American Federation of Labor and Congress of Industrial Organizations (AFL-CIO)\footnote{AFL-CIO affiliated unions. \url{https://aflcio.org/about-us/our-unions-and-allies/our-affiliated-unions}.
-Accessed March 3, 2025.}, consolidating subunits under their parent organizations (e.g., \emph{TNG-CWA} under \emph{CWA}) using regular expressions and rule-based assignments.
+To identify a set of national and international unions, we began with the official list of unions affiliated with the AFL-CIO, consolidating subunits under their parent organizations (e.g., \emph{TNG-CWA} under \emph{CWA}) using regular expressions and rule-based assignments.
 This process yielded 47 unions.
-For unions not included in the AFL-CIO list, we identified common patterns and acronyms using a combination of regular expressions (e.g., extracting acronyms in parentheses) and manual grouping, resulting in additional 510 potential national and international unions.
+For unions not included in the AFL-CIO list, we identified common patterns and acronyms using a combination of regular expressions (e.g., extracting acronyms in parentheses) and manual grouping.
+This resulted in additional 510 potential national and international unions, including a substantial amount of noise from local chapters which we could not easily reconduct to parent unions.